markisus/coq-ski/README.md

 Godel's Theorem
 ---------------
-A Godel sentence for a predicate `P` is a SK expression which reduces to `t` if and only if its own Godel number satisfies `P`.
+A Godel sentence for a predicate `P` is a constant SK expression which steps to `t` if and only if its own Godel number satisfies `P`.
+When `c` is a Godel sentence for `P`, `c` says "My Godel number belongs in P".
 ```
 (* src/godel.v *)

 Definition godel_sentence (P : nat -> Prop) (c : expr) := is_const c /\ ((c ~>* t /\ P (godel_number c)) \/ (~ c ~>* t /\ ~P (godel_number c))).
 ```

-When `c` is a Godel sentence for `P`, `c` says "My Godel belongs in P".
  A Godel sentence can be constructed for every computable predicate.
 ```
 (* src/godel.v *)

 Theorem computable_prop_has_godel_sentence : forall P, is_computable P -> exists g, godel_sentence P g.
 ```

 Godel showed that not every predicate is computable.
-In particular, consider the set of all Godel numbers who are associated to expressions which reduce to `t`.
+In particular, consider the set of all Godel numbers who are associated to expressions which steps to `t`.
 ```
 (* src/godel.v *)

 Definition converges_t n := exists c, n = godel_number c /\ c ~>* t.
 ```

 If this predicate `converges_t` were computable, so would the predicate `not_converges_t := fun n => ~converges_t n`.
-Then it would have a Godel sentence by `computable_prop_has_godel_sentence`.
+Then it would have a Godel sentence `g` by `computable_prop_has_godel_sentence`.
+The sentence `g` would say "My Godel number does not converge to t."
 This leads to a liar's paradox and therefore we know `converges_t` is not computable.

 ```
 Theorem converges_t_not_computable : ~is_computable converges_t.
 ```

+We conclude that there are sets of natural numbers which are well defined, but cannot be computed by SK expressions.

 Technicalities
 --------------